Impact of Epistasis and Pleiotropy on Evolutionary Adaptation: Methods

-\section{Simulations}
+\subsection{Simulations}

 We simulated the evolutionary process by randomly removing 10\% of the population every update, and replacing them with copies of a subset of the remainders, selected with probabilities proportional to individual fitness.
 This is akin to the Wright-Fisher model for haploid asexuals~\cite{DonnellyWeber1985}, but with overlapping generations.
 In evolution experiments implemented in flow reactors (for example, continuous culture experiments, see~\cite{Lindemannetal2002}), the replacement rate is akin to the flow rate of the reactor.
 Varying the replacement rate does not change the conclusions we reach in this study.
 We define the period of adaptation as beginning at update zero, and ending when the lineage first reaches the same fitness that it acquired at the end of the simulation.
-In this manner, we exclude from the analysis reversal mutations (i.e., mutations undoing previous mutations at the same locus) that occasionally occur after a fitness peak has been ascended.
-If we included reversals after the highest fitness is attained, both the number of deleterious substitutions and the amount of epistasis measured would be affected, even though they do not contribute to adaptation.
-In order to study that part of the evolutionary trajectory that corresponds to climbing the nearest fitness peak, we choose as the ancestral population a sample of individuals with fitness in the lowest 50\% of a randomly generated population where the haplotypes of the individuals are uncorrelated.
-As a consequence, individual lineages may climb different peaks (except for $\scs K=0$, in which case there is only one peak), and the lineage that happens to climb the fastest will be most likely to outcompete the other organisms in the population.
-This protocol is similar in spirit to that used in references~\cite{BurchChao1999,BurchChao2000}, where a population of $\scs \Phi$6 viruses was put through bottlenecks in order to study the dynamics of re-adaptation.
-For each mutation rate and for each $\scs K$, we collected 200 independent evolutionary runs and extracted one line of descent (LOD, see below) from each.
-In our results, we report the average values across these 200 samples, and provide standard errors.
-The probability of each locus changing its binary value is set by a per-site mutation rate $\scs \mu$.
-While the average rate of mutation is fixed, the process itself is stochastic so that the distribution of the number of mutations per organism is Poisson-random with the given mean.
-We varied $\scs K$ from 0 (no interaction between neighboring loci) to 10, where each locus interacts with ten of its neighboring loci.
-Because the haplotypes are circular, for $\scs K=10$ all mutational pairs interact (100\% of mutational pairs are epistatic).
+In this manner, we exclude from the analysis reversal mutations (i.e., mutations undoing previous mutations at the same locus) that occasionally occur {\em after} a fitness peak has been ascended.
+If we included those reversals, both the number of deleterious substitutions and the amount of epistasis measured would be affected, even though they do not contribute to adaptation.